offsec1/wifi-scanner/README.md

 The project contains 1 python service for now

 # Usage
 First you need to set your wifi card into monitor mode.
+Link Tutorial on how to do so.
-For running on a resperry pi you need to do this:
+For running on a resperry pi you need this:
 ```
 sudo apt-get install libatlas-base-dev
 ```